Tenancy changes

 Houses of Multiple Occupation (HMO)

-If you are a landlord of a House of Multiple Occupation - where your tenants have their own room and shared facilities (this includes where tenants have access to only part of the property) - the landlord will be responsible for the council tax liability regardless of whether you have tenants in or not.
+If you are a landlord of a House of Multiple Occupation (for council tax purposes) and the property is let in rooms or parts - the landlord will be responsible for the council tax liability so you will get the bill sent to you.

 A HMO is defined in law for council tax purposes as a property that:

-1. was originally constructed or subsequently adapted for occupation by persons who do not constitute a single household (some of these properties will hold a HMO licence from Warwick District Council, some may not), or
+1. was originally constructed or subsequently adapted for occupation by persons who do not constitute a single household ;

-If you have students in your House of Multiple Occupation (HMO) you (as the liable person) can still be granted the full student exemption as long as their student proof has been provided to us.
+If you have students in your House of Multiple Occupation (HMO) and you are the liable person, we can still award the full student exemption as long as their student proof has been provided to us.

 Landlords or letting agents should gather the student proof at the time of a tenancy sign up.
 You can provide the information to us by using this dedicated landlord change of tenancy form.
-We only need the pages of the tenancy that show the full names of the occupiers, the start and end date of the tenancy and the signature page.
+We need a copy of the tenancy agreement to establish who to make liable and copies of student proofs to award any exemption.

 If we do not receive the evidence from the landlord or letting agent we will attempt to contact the students directly to request proof.
 If however we do not receive the relevant proof then a full charge will be payable by the owner or landlord until proof if received.